Hannah Pocock & Associates

 approach

-In addition to cultivating warm, collaborative relationships with clients, my approach welcomes conversations about the oppressive structures that impact our everyday lives.
-My clinical tools complement this holistic perspective, which sees individuals and their communities as complex, embodied systems.
-As a result, I draw frequently from experiential, psychodynamic, somatic, mindfulness, and parts work techniques.
-In my free time, I enjoy hiking, thrifting, and practicing yoga.
+In addition to cultivating warm, collaborative relationships with clients, Kristin’s approach welcomes conversations about the oppressive structures that impact our everyday lives.
+Her clinical tools complement this holistic perspective, which sees individuals and their communities as complex, embodied systems.
+As a result, she draws frequently from experiential, psychodynamic, somatic, mindfulness, and parts work techniques.
+In her free time, she enjoys hiking, thrifting, and practicing yoga.

 training

-I have a masters in clinical social work from Virginia Commonwealth University and a PhD in Art History from the University of Michigan.
-I completed two graduate-level clinical placements at The Women’s Initiative (Charlottesville) and The ARROW Project (Staunton), where I provided psychotherapy to women and adolescents from diverse backgrounds.
+Kristin has a Master’s degree in clinical social work from Virginia Commonwealth University and a PhD in Art History from the University of Michigan.
+She completed two graduate-level clinical placements at The Women’s Initiative (Charlottesville) and The ARROW Project (Staunton), where she provided psychotherapy to women and adolescents from diverse backgrounds.

 Approach